fshowalter/franksmovielog.com-v1/content/reviews/casablanca-1942.md

 By the time I watched _Casablanca_, I already knew every line of dialogue.

-During my senior year of high school, I worked at Suncoast Video.
-It wasn't a rental store, but one that sold VHS and Laserdisc movies.
+During my senior year of high school, I worked at Suncoast, a non-rental video store that sold VHS and Laserdisc movies.

 On monitors mounted throughout the store we'd show whatever clamshelled, family-friendly title corporate was pushing--think <span data-imdb-id="tt0106965">_Free Willy_</span>.